geekben/rootkit/README.md

 This work is based on Arkadiusz's work 3 years ago: https://github.com/ivyl/rootkit

+##New features
+supports 3.11 kernel

+DKOM on process hiding

 ##Usage
 Just compile module (included Makefile does this against current kernel) and load it.
 There will be hidden file in `/proc` called `rtkit`.
 It's not visible when listing content of proc directory.